ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

   * <del>set `/sys/module/pcie_aspm/parameters/policy` to `default` instead of `powersave` (w/o network RX performance is ruined)</del> ([fixed](https://github.com/radxa/kernel/commit/60071e3a4dee8a6900418fc8ed8386adf08c1ec8))
   * append `coherent_pool=2M` to `extlinux.conf` (w/o most probably ‘UAS hassles’)
   * configure `ondemand` cpufreq governor with `io_is_busy` and friends (w/o storage performance sucks)
   * Write some service that checks at booting whether there's a `/dev/nvme` device and if so check via `lspci -vv` whether there's a mismatch between SSD's advertised capabilities and negotiated ones (except the SSD being capable of Gen4 speeds ofc).
-Notify user if that happened so user is aware of problems with failed PCIe link training probably caused by dirty contacts in the M.2 slot
+Notify user if that happened so user is aware of problems with failed PCIe link training probably caused by dusty/dirty contacts in the M.2 slot

 ## Open questions